xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractmemberdeftype/detaileddescription.md

+Detailed description of the member.

 ## Signature

 ```typescript
 detailedDescription?: DetailedDescriptionDataModel | undefined;
 ```

+## Remarks

+Contains comprehensive documentation for the member including detailed explanations, usage examples, parameter descriptions, and return value information.
+This forms the primary documentation content for the member in generated API documentation.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>